What is the Pro Bono Honors Program?

 DC Family Court Self-Help Center

 The Family Court Self-Help Center is a free walk-in service that provides unrepresented people with legal information in family law matters.
 Customers receive information on court processes and descriptions of available legal options.
 Student volunteers will work with attorneys to give legal and referral information to customers.

 The Landlord Tenant Resource Center provides free legal information to unrepresented tenants and landlords engaged in housing disputes in D.C.
 Customers receive information on court processes and assistance in preparation of pleadings.
 Student volunteers will assist attorneys with case triage and limited screening to determine the nature of the customer’s inquiry and level of need.

 HPRP is Maryland's only legal services and advocacy organization dedicated to eliminating homelessness.
-Volunteers conduct interviews and gather essential data from clients for criminal recor expungement in order to facilitate higher success rates for clients i obtaining employment and housing.
+Volunteers conduct interviews and gather essential data from clients for criminal record expungement in order to facilitate higher success rates for clients in obtaining employment and housing.
 To volunteer, you must first complete the training.

 International Refugee Assistance Project WCL Chapter

 The International Refugee Assistance Project (IRAP) provides comprehensive legal representation to individual refugees seeking resettlement.
-IRAP organizes law students and attorneys to provide legal representation to those who have none.
+WCL IRAP organizes law students and attorneys to provide legal representation to those who have none.
 IRAP helps clients navigate the rules and processes of resettlement in the US.
-More information on the WCL Chapter here.

 National Network to End Domestic Violence, WomensLaw Hotline